The European Political Community from Prague to Granada

 0

-To discuss the purpose, structure and future of the European Political Community (EPC), its strategic role and its ties with the EU, FEPS, Friedrich-Ebert-Stiftung Italian Office and Fondation Jean-Jaurès have joined forces to organise, in cooperation with the German Italian Centre for the European Dialogue Villa Vigoni and Centro Studi di Politica Internazionale (CeSPI), this timely international closed-door seminar.
+To discuss the purpose, structure and future of the European Political Community (EPC), its strategic role and its ties with the EU, FEPS, Friedrich-Ebert-Stiftung Italian Office and Fondation Jean-Jaurès have joined forces to organise, in cooperation with the German Italian Centre for the European Dialogue Villa Vigoni and Centro Studi di Politica Internazionale (CeSPI), this timely international expert meeting.

 On 9 May 2022, French President Emmanuel Macron called for establishing a European Political Community to respond to the geopolitical challenges posed by Russia’s full-scale invasion of Ukraine and boost European cooperation beyond the EU borders.
 The French proposal was received cautiously by the other EU member states, because they feared that it hid the attempt to slow down the enlargement process further.
 Despite widespread wariness, the first two meetings of this new political entity were held respectively in Prague (Czech Republic) on 6 October 2022 and, symbolically, in Chisinau (Moldova) on 1 June 2023.
 A third meeting is scheduled to take place in Granada (Spain) on 5 October 2023.